 What kind of a life will it be for that girl or woman, forced to endure an alternate version of her own life, against her will?
 (Saying she "should've been more careful" is like blaming a rape victim for what she had to drink or what she was wearing--so check yourself.)

 I do not see so-called 'pro-life' individuals or organizations stepping in to pay for childcare so mothers can go to school or work, or to perhaps rescue her and her child from an abusive relationship, poverty, drugs, etc. I do not see them offering resources for food, shelter, medical care, or education for the important new life they were so keen to preserve.

 There is a distinct difference between pro-birth and pro-life - because "saving babies" is a charade unless we're also willing to help MOTHERS.

 Otherwise, don't fool yourself into thinking that preventing abortions is good, righteous work.
 It's lopsided, incomplete, and little more than ego-stroking unless we look at the larger picture, where mothers also matter - including those for whom the right to choose is an act of mercy.

 As a person who believes deeply that our souls are eternal, I think that the psychic scars of unwanted motherhood and/or being unwanted as a child are MUCH worse than abortion as a medical procedure.

-If you're against abortion, you're effectively saying that fetuses qualify as fully capable beings worthy of life and liberty--but women and girls do not.
-Have you personally spent any time talking to women and girls seeking abortion?
-Have you listened to their stories?
+If you're against abortion, you're effectively saying that fetuses qualify as fully capable beings worthy of life and liberty--but women and girls are not.

 A woman or girl facing abortion is usually desperate, terrified - and often alone and in agony, whether or not she chooses abortion.
 Abortion is haunting and heavy, and that profound energy stays with you on some level even if you ultimately choose motherhood.
 However, that doesn't mean the solution is to ban abortions!